 4. Visit historic Fishtown

 Take a trip back in time with a visit to historic Fishtown.
 Located in the town of Leland (on Leelanau Peninsula), Fishtown is a collection of fishing shanties, docks, and smokehouses dating back 150 years.
 A visit to Fishtown is a living history lesson and one in preservation.
 It’s still a working waterfront and remains one of the last non-commercialized fishing harbors in all of Michigan.
 For the anglers in the family, Fishtown is a prime spot to catch a fishing charter out onto Lake Michigan for Chinook and Coho salmon.

-5. Seasonal outdoor adventures
+5. Enjoy year round outdoor adventures

 Traverse City is a four-season adventure destination.
 No matter the time of year, there is abundant outdoor fun to be had.
 Summer is quite possibly the prettiest season of all, allowing visitors to be out on the water kayaking, canoeing, or stand-up paddleboarding (SUP).
 The next best season is, undoubtedly, fall.
 The foliage rivals the more famous New England destinations, and families love visiting the area’s many orchards and farms for apple-picking and hayrides.
 Winter is glorious around Traverse City and snow-sports enthusiasts flock there to ski, snowshoe, and snowmobile.
 Like much of the Midwest, spring weather can be a bit iffy.
 Families can find indoor fun at area museums, like the Great Lake Children’s Museum.